amnweb/yasb/README.md

 .power-menu-popup > .button > .icon,
-.power-menu-popup > .button > .label {} -> Styles for power buttons icons and labels inside the popup .media-widget {} -> Styles specific to the media widget
+.power-menu-popup > .button > .label {} -> Styles for power buttons icons and labels inside the popup .media-widget {} -> Styles specific to the media widget .github-widget {} -> Styles specific to the github widget
 ```